ItzikFa94/fudge-docs/docs/auth-middleware.md

 ### Admin auth

-The auth proccess, can include admin authentication also, as we can see at **server > conrollers > data.js**. the routes we are looking at are protected routes for admins only, what cousing that is:
+The auth proccess can include admin authentication also, as we can see at **server > conrollers > data.js**. the routes we are looking at are protected and visible for admins only, what cousing that is:

 ```javascript
 const { isAdmin } = req.user